exsparx/Retroma/README.md

 ![retroma-style-settings.webp](assets/screenshots/retroma-style-settings.webp)

 Think you’ve got an eye for design?
 Prove it.
-Thanks to full integration with the **Style Settings** plugin, Retroma gives you near-total control.
+Thanks to full integration with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin, Retroma gives you near-total control.
 Rotate your color scheme, fine-tune folder icon saturation to match your mood, or adjust typography until it feels “just right.”
 No judgment here, this is your chance to show the world your inner perfectionist.

+> Install the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin from the community plugins to access all of Retroma's extensive customization, theme variations, and extra features.

 ### 🎭️ Theme Variations